roissyahf/loan-approval-deploy/README.md

 ## Local Development

-Ensure you have installed Docker and HEROKU CLI
+Ensure you have installed Docker & Google Cloud CLI

 1. **Clone the Repository**
 ```bash